tdmnew/NodeJSGlobalMentoringProgram/README.md

 # NodeJSGlobalMentoringProgram

-Created in compliance with the EPAM Node.JS Global Mentoring Programme
+Created in compliance with the EPAM Node.JS Global Mentoring Program

 ## How to run